 The reason the Ludus Magnus was built in this exact spot was because it had to be next to the Colosseum.
 The two buildings were connected by a hallway, which led from the underground area of the Colosseum to the south-west corner of the Ludus Magnus.

 The Ludus Magnus consisted of at least two floors.
-There was a central elliptical space where the gladiators practiced their arts.
+The gladiators practiced their arts in a central elliptical space.
 It was circled by the steps of a small cavea, which even had a VIP box.
 Around the cavea was a quadriportico with columns of travertine marble.
 Each side of the quadriportico was approximately 100 meters.
 There was a water basin in each corner, though only the one in the north-west corner is visible.
 Beyond this were the gladiators’ quarters, all in all around 130 cells.
 Some of these spaces were used as storage space for the gladiators’ equipment.

 The cells on the northern side have been excavated.
-The emperor Commodus, who moonlighted as a gladiator, used to sleep in one of them.
+The emperor Commodus, who moonlighted as a gladiator himself sometimes, used to sleep in one of them.

 The oldest part of the Ludus Magnus (a number of structures underneath the arena itself) was constructed in the times of the Republic and of the Emperor Augustus.
 Domitian created the actual Ludus, with the rectangular courtyard, the taverns, the portico and the cavea.

-Between the 2nd and 4th centuries a series of restructurings took place.
+Between the 2nd and 4th centuries a series of renovations took place.
 Trajan had the entire complex, including the arena, heightened.
 Later restorations took place under Odoacre.

 There was a monumental entrance on the Via Labicana, which was probably only accessible for important visitors.